So what is time-lapse photography and why should I care?

 What Is The Best Time-Lapse Interval?

 The ideal interval, or ‘frames per second’ for taking time-lapse pictures depends on the individual project.
 The more frequent the interval, the faster the motion will appear in the final video.
-To find the ideal interval, try our time-lapse calculator.
+To find the ideal interval, check out our time-lapse calculator.

 As a rough guide, here are some example intervals: